 - Agility: A property of an organization to sense and respond to market changes and continuously deliver value to customers.
 Agile Alliance.

 - Agile: Relating to or denoting a project management method used primarily for software development, characterized by dividing tasks into short phases of work and frequent reassessment and adaptation of plans.
 Oxford Dictionary.

 - Agility is not Agile, and Agile does not guarantee Agility.

 - From a systems thinking point of view, I have made the distinction that if we trace all the factors composing an existing organization, they end up in one or more of the following essential subsystems: Business Processes, Corporate Culture, and Leadership practices, which interact with each other in a myriad of ways.

-- Nevertheless, they interact with each other and with other systems outside of the organization.
-As a result, the internal and external interactions, inputs, outputs, and feedback loops resulting from those relations turn every organization into a Complex Adaptive System (CAS).
+- Nevertheless, they interact with each other and other systems outside the organization.
+As a result, the internal and external interactions, inputs, outputs, and feedback loops from those relations turn every organization into a Complex Adaptive System (CAS).

 - Complex Adaptive Systems interact with each other under a broader complex environment.

 - We live in the age of Complexity.
 Consequently, individuals, businesses, and communities face two types of challenges: Complicated and Complex.

 Fixing a car is complicated; disrupting the automotive industry is complex.
 Building a fence is complicated; building a strong relationship with a neighbor is complex.
 David Benjamin